+Selecting the right surgeon for chalazion removal is very important.
 When dealing with any problem near the eye, you need to see a physician trained as an ophthalmologist.
 Many doctors are not comfortable working in that area because of the specialized anatomy and will refer you to an ophthalmologist anyway.
 Additionally, because this is an extraocular procedure (outside of the eye) as opposed to an intraocular procedure (inside of the eye), the best choice for any eyelid procedure is an oculoplastic surgeon (also known as an ophthalmic plastic and reconstructive surgeon).

 A well-trained oculoplastic surgeon can combine their knowledge of the eye with the artistic expertise of a plastic surgeon.
 You need a doctor that can ensure that the procedure is done correctly, but also won’t leave an unsightly scar near your eyes.
 Dr. Liu is an oculoplastic surgeon and has completed an ASOPRS fellowship, making her one of the most highly qualified oculoplastic surgeons in North America.

 It is difficult to provide pricing before a patient has had a consultation with Dr. Liu.
-The cost of a procedure can vary depending on what a patient needs and what the surgery will entail.
-More importantly, many patients come to Dr. Liu believing that they need a certain procedure, only to find out during the consultation that a different procedure will provide a better outcome.
+The cost of a procedure varies depending on what a patient needs and what the procedure will entail.
+Many patients come to Dr. Liu believing that they need a certain procedure, only to find out during the consultation that a different procedure will provide a better outcome.

 Chalazion removal typically takes about 30 minutes from start to finish.